-US stocks trading slightly higher hours before the opening bell
+US stocks dip after FDA pauses J&J COVID-19 vaccine

-Investors awaiting start of busy week of corporate earnings and economic data
+Investors awaiting start of busy week of corporate earnings

-U.S. equity futures are trading mixed ahead of Tuesday's opening bell as investors await the start of a busy week of corporate earnings and economic data.
-Investors said they were positioning for the start of earnings season, as well as data that will help to gauge whether a coming burst of inflation will prove transitory.
+U.S. equity futures dipped after the Food and Drug Administration temporarily paused J&J's COVID-19 vaccine due to "rare blood clots" the agency stated.

+J&J shares slipped 3% in pre-market trading dragging down the broader market averages with the Dow Jones Industrial Average off over 100 points.

 On Wall Street Monday, indexes gave up some of their recent gains as technology, communication and energy stocks weighed on the market.